hxtruong6/inference_probabilistic_mlc/README.md

 ## Overview

-This Python script is designed to evaluate the performance of multi-label classification models on various datasets using scikit-multiflow <https://scikit-multiflow.github.io/>.
+This Python script is designed to evaluate the performance of multi-label classification models on various datasets using [scikit-multiflow](https://scikit-multiflow.github.io).

 The script supports the evaluation of different base classifiers, prediction functions, and metric functions.
 The evaluated models include Logistic Regression, Stochastic Gradient Descent (SGD) Classifier, Random Forest Classifier, and AdaBoost Classifier.